dy/sprae/readme.md

 ## Sandbox

-Expressions are sandboxed, ie. have no access to global or window.
+Expressions are sandboxed, ie. have no access to global or window (since sprae can be run in server environment).

 Default sandbox provides: _Array_, _Object_, _Number_, _String_, _Boolean_, _Date_, _console_.